cosmos/iavl/README.md

 is more performant than every block, which may the case for certain SS backends, or due to the decreased disk read IO resulting from the in-memory working set.

-## Open questions

-- Should leaf nodes values only be stored in SS and never in SC?
-This could reduce the size of SC significantly.
+Should leaf nodes values only be stored in SS and never in SC.